-During this phase of the message exchanges, the DSS establishes its identity to the USS and the USS provides a cookie to the DSS that is to be used for the remaining requests.
-If this is the first synchronization, this results in the USS creating an entry for the DSS in its data store.
-The following sections in [MS-WSUSSS]] specify the message details:
+During this phase of the message exchanges, the DSS establishes its identity to the USS, and the USS provides a cookie to the DSS that is to be used for the remaining requests.
+If this is the first synchronization, the USS creates an entry for the DSS in its data store.
+The following sections in [MS-WSUSSS] specify the message details: